aminroosta/aminroosta.github.io/_posts/2025-01-20-https-with-caddy.md

 sudo apt install caddy
 ```

-That installs a new service called `caddy`, which continues to run even after you reboot your server.
+Caddy is installed as a new service, which continues to run even after you reboot your server.
 ```sh
 # Use the service command to manage the "caddy" service.
 service caddy status